-The Vesteys relocated their business from Britain to Buenos Aires in 1915 in order to avoid income tax, which had been increased to fund the war in Europe.
+The Vesteys relocated their business headquarters from Britain to Buenos Aires in 1915 in order to avoid income tax, which had been increased in order to fund the war in Europe.

-During the First World War, Vestey Brothers provided cold storage facilities free of charge to for British supplies at Havre, Boulogne and Dunkirk.
+Vestey Brothers provided cold storage facilities free of charge for British supplies at Havre, Boulogne and Dunkirk during the First World War.

 Vestey Brothers had operations all over the world, and a capital of over £20 million by 1919.
 It was one of the largest British industrial concerns, and larger than all the other British freezing and cold storage companies combined.
 In meat-packing, only the American concerns of Armour and Swift were larger.

-Union Cold Storage was the largest cold storage company in the world by 1920, with a share capital of £4,780,000.
+Union Cold Storage was the largest cold storage company in the world by 1920, with a share capital of £4,780,000 and a storage capacity of over ten million cubic feet.
 The Blue Star Line was the largest refrigerated fleet in the world.

 William and Edmund became so rich that they didn’t live off the interest of their wealth, but the interest of the interest.
 William was raised to the peerage in 1922.